matloff/TidyverseSkeptic/README.md

 highly praise the firm to my students, and I use and recommend Hadley's (non-Tidyverse) packages **ggplot2** and **stringr**, and on occasion **devtools** has been an absolute lifesaver for me.
+Hadley was the internal reviewer for my book, *The Art of R Programming*, and I was one of the internal reviewers for Hadley's *Advanced R* (2nd. ed.).

 Nevertheless, I believe that **RStudio took a wrong turn when it decided to promote the Tidyverse** for beginning learners who have no prior coding background.